eljamm/composable-nix-templates/README.md

 # Description

-This project presents a more flexible alternative to using flake templates (which is just fancy `cp -r`) and leverages [ffizer](https://github.com/ffizer/ffizer) to allow you to define custom parameters and compose files across different templates.
+This project presents a more flexible alternative to using flake templates (which is just a fancy way to`cp -r`) and leverages [ffizer](https://github.com/ffizer/ffizer) to allow you to define custom parameters and compose files across different templates.

-Check out the [ffizer documentation](https://ffizer.github.io/ffizer/book/overview.html) for more details on the templating sytax and command-line arguments.
+Check out [ffizer's documentation](https://ffizer.github.io/ffizer/book/overview.html) for more details on the templating sytax and command-line arguments.

 | Templates |
 |-----------|